droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>The chanting rises once more as thirteen dark apparitions appear around you, obstructing the way forward—as well as the way back.
 Each one resembles a black-robed figure holding a torch, but the torch's fire is black and seems to draw light into it.
 Where you'd expect to see faces are voids.
 "He is the Ancient!" they chant, over and over.
 "He is the Land!"</p>
 </div>

 The apparitions are harmless and intangible figments that can't be damaged, turned, or dispelled.
-At the end of each round, each player that remains between the apparitions must succeed on a DC 10 Dexterity saving throw or take 2 (1d4) bludgeoning damage from falling debris.
+At the end of each round, each player that remains between the apparitions must succeed on a DC 14 Basic Reflex saving throw or take 2d4 bludgeoning damage from falling debris.

-> [!combat]- **Balancing the Escape**
-> This encounter is designed to be a threat for a party of five 2nd-level players.
-For parties of much smaller sizes, modify the encounter as follows:
-> * ***Three Players.***  Reduce the damage per round to 1 bludgeoning.

 # A3.
 Outside Death House
 When the players exit Death House, the storm overhead has slowed to a mere drizzle, and the mists around the house have disappeared.
 Night has long since fallen, and the waning moon is high in the sky.

 Most surprisingly, the players now find themselves in a dark forest clearing at the beginning of the <span class="citation">Old Svalich Road (p.
-33)</span>, rather than in the streets of Daggerford.
+33)</span>, rather than in the streets of Otari.
 The road travels west.
 To the east lie dark, endless woods filled with the <span class="citation">Mists of Ravenloft (p.
 23)</span>.

 The house then collapses into the earth, leaving a dark and bottomless pit behind.
 If the players still have it, Elisabeth Durst's amber shard then crumbles into dust.
 The pit vanishes the first time the players depart the clearing.